 The early years of my career were spent working for a giant ad agency in New York City.
 I was a little cog in a giant wheel promoting brands like Coca-Cola, Nintendo, and Unilever.
 I moved up the corporate marketing food chain to Des Moines, Iowa for a great job with Deere & Company (think tractors).
 The kid from Kentucky was on a roll!
 And I hated it.

 So, at the ripe old age of 32, we sold the nice home in Des Moines, bought a little camper, and hit the road to explore The West for a couple of months.
-Nearly two years later, we had driven across the Arctic Circle, explored Mayan ruins in Guatemala, covering over 50,000 miles and spending time in just about every National Park in between.
-Day after day, we met frazzled families in National Park campgrounds, wishing they had a clue about what they were doing.
+Nearly two years later, we had driven across the Arctic Circle, explored Mayan ruins in Guatemala, and covered over 50,000 miles in between, spending time in every National Park in the US and Canada accessible by road.
+Day after day, we met frazzled families in National Park campgrounds, wishing they really knew what they were doing.